 Once I get home from work, all I want to do is lie down, watch TV and relax.
 Oh, you too?
-Making dinner is the last thing we feel like doing at the end of the day, but when your stomach starts growling, what do you do?
+Making dinner is the last thing we feel like doing at the end of the day, but when our stomachs start growling, what do we do?

-In this week’s meal plan, you’ll make a simple peanut sauce that you can use in two different dishes: You can dress up plain Jane noodles, or you can use it as a marinade for chicken breasts.
+In this meal plan, you’ll make a simple peanut sauce you can use in two different dishes.
+You can dress up plain-Jane noodles, or you can use it as a marinade for chicken breasts.
 You’ll also find two Asian salad recipes with super-simple dressings and hearty ingredients.

 The best part is that you’ll have dinner on the table in under 10 minutes.
 We know you like the sound of that.

 The goal of this meal plan is to eat healthier when and where you can as well as to save money on dinner.
 With these five recipes, you’ll be doing just that.